Berkus Law Office logo

 Visit Berkus Law Office

-Berkus Law Office is best for Colorado residents actively facing bankruptcy-triggering events (foreclosure, garnishment, lawsuits) or substantial IRS debt who want attorney-led representation rather than debt settlement companies.
-The primary caveat is that this is a specialized bankruptcy law practice with no fee transparency, making the true cost of representation unclear until direct consultation, and geographic limitation to Colorado only.
+Berkus Law Office is profile signals for Colorado residents actively facing bankruptcy-triggering events (foreclosure, garnishment, lawsuits) or substantial IRS debt who want attorney-led representation rather than debt settlement companies.
+The primary caveat is that this is a listed bankruptcy law practice with no fee transparency, making the true cost of representation unclear until direct consultation, and geographic limitation to Colorado only.

 • Colorado residents facing imminent foreclosure, wage garnishment, or creditor lawsuits seeking immediate bankruptcy protection